vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 Education now is where medicine was in 1960-1970.
 And the science-based progress is inevitable.
-The number of RCT studies is growing across the world.
+The number of RCT studies is growing across the world[^connolly2018].
 However, a crucial gap exists between clear scientific evidence and policy change.
 The phonics case is just one of many.